sakshiinayak/a-blog/README.md

 API Integration:
-The blog interacts with the backend server via API calls, which handle CRUD operations. there are two files server.js which acts as the serer and the index.js
+The blog interacts with the backend server via API calls, which handle CRUD operations.

 Technology Stack:
 Backend: Node.js with Express framework for building RESTful APIs.